CarmenCantudo/mi-primera-cajita/README.md

 In the future, we plan to add more products to our inventory, including personalised baby blankets and clothing.
 We also plan to offer gift wrapping options for customers who wish to purchase items as gifts.
 Additionally, we will continue to improve our website's user interface and security features to provide the best possible online shopping experience for our customers.

+- Customise Products with names.
+- Implement Comments in Articles.
+- Add additional product images.
+- Product Image to Expand on Hover Over.

 [Back to top](#mi-primera-cajita)

 ## UX